Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification/README.md

     ```

  ## License
- mmWave-radar-signal-processing-and-microDoppler-classification is release under MIT license (see LICENSE).
+ mmWave-radar-signal-processing-and-microDoppler-classification is released under MIT license (see LICENSE).